krrishmahar/flask-mail/README.md

     MAIL_DEFAULT_SENDER=    #write email used to login in brevo or your own domain
     ```

-2. **Flask Environment Variables: Create a .flaskenv file in the root directory with the following content:**
+2. **Flask Environment Variables: Create a .flaskenv file in the root directory with the following content Or Modify mine:**
     ```sh
     FLASK_APP=__init__.py
     FLASK_ENV=development